 Fill the machines with whatever you sell and take the money to the bank.
 It’s a routine you can do alone, and if you want to avoid the “sales” part of placing the machines, you can hire a company that finds vending machine locations to do it for you.

-Here are a few more possibilities for businesses that you can operate on your own and without much in the way of customer-interaction:
+Here are a few more businesses you can operate on your own and without much customer interaction:

 Investments to Manage On Your Own